 The mating season for zebras usually takes place during the rainy season when food is abundant.
 The female zebra will give birth to one foal after a gestation period of 12 months, however twins are rare occurrences.
 Foals are able to stand within minutes after birth and they begin grazing within a few days after birth under the protection of their mothers or other female members of the herd.
 Young zebras reach sexual maturity between 2-3 years old but may not be allowed to mate until they have established themselves within the herd hierarchy by proving themselves through strength and agility challenges against other males in the herd

-See also What is Zebrafish Animal
+See also What is Zebra Mussels Animal

 Types of Zebras